ftrianakast/bitacora/distributed-systems/distributed_systems.md

 This encodes potential causality

-# Broadcast protocols and logical time
+## Part 4: Broadcast protocols and logical time

 Why physical time is if there is a message m1 with t1 and a message m2 with t2 it could be that t2 < t1.